yegor256/blog/_posts/2014/may/2014-05-13-why-null-is-bad.md

 p.s.
-If you are interested in a more scientific arguments against NULL, read [this recently published research paper](https://ieeexplore.ieee.org/abstract/document/9392959) that empirically demonstrates a correlation between the intensity of NULL usage and cognitive complexity --- the more NULL is seen in a class, the higher the complexity of its methods.
+If you are interested in a more scientific arguments against NULL, read [this recently published research paper](https://ieeexplore.ieee.org/abstract/document/9392959) that empirically demonstrates a correlation between the intensity of NULL usage and cognitive complexity---the more NULL is seen in a class, the higher the complexity of its methods.